nameko/nameko-sqlalchemy/README.rst

 nameko-sqlalchemy
 =================

-DependencyProviders and utilities for `nameko <http://nameko.readthedocs.org>`_services to interface with a relational database using SQLAlchemy.
+DependencyProviders and utilities for `nameko <http://http://nameko.readthedocs.org>`_ services to interface with a relational database using SQLAlchemy.

 Usage